-When compared to the other UK regions, NI has the fourth lowest unemployment rate and despite recent increases, also the lowest employment rate.
-NI continues to have the highest inactivity rate of the regions which is consistent with long term trends.
+When compared to the other UK regions, NI has the fifth lowest unemployment rate, the lowest employment rate and highest inactivity rate.
+The UK as a whole is experiencing its joint lowest unemployment rate, its lowest inactivity rate and joint highest employment rate on record.